trixtateam/phoenix-to-redux/docs/js/methods.md

  * on any PHOENIX_CHANNEL_OK,PHOENIX_CHANNEL_ERROR, PHOENIX_CHANNEL_TIMEOUT the endProgress for the given loadingStatusKey will be dispatched
  * @param {Object} params - parameters
  * @param {string} params.channelTopic - Name of channel/Topic
- * @param {number} params.endProgressDelay - timeout in milliseconds if you want to delay the end progress of the loading indicator
+ * @param {number?|boolean} params.endProgressDelay - timeout in milliseconds if you want to delay the dispatch of the endProgress action
  * @param {string} params.eventName - the name of the event on channel to push to
  * @param {?string} params.channelResponseEvent - name of action to dispatch to reducer on response from pushing to channel
  * @param {?string} params.channelErrorResponseEvent -  name of action to dispatch to reducer on  error from pushing to channel